World Englishes: Kachru's Three Circles of English

 The Inner Circle refers to English as it originally took shape and was spread across the world in the first diaspora.
 In this transplantation of English, speakers from England carried the language to Australia, New Zealand, and North America.
-The Inner Circle thus represents the traditional historical and sociolinguistic bases of English in regions where it is now used as a primary language: the United Kingdom, the United States, Australia, New Zealand, Ireland and anglophone Canada.
+The Inner Circle thus represents the traditional historical and sociolinguistic bases of English in regions where it is now used as a primary language: the United Kingdom, the United States, Australia, New Zealand, Ireland, and anglophone Canada.
 English is the native language or mother tongue of most people in these countries.
 The total number of English speakers in the inner circle is as high as 380 million, of whom some 120 million are outside the United States.

 The Outer Circle of English was produced by the second diaspora of English, which spread the language through imperial expansion by Great Britain in Asia and Africa.
-In these regions, English is not the native tongue, but serves as a useful lingua franca between ethnic and language groups.
+In these regions, English is not the native tongue but serves as a useful lingua franca between ethnic and language groups.
 Higher education, the legislature and judiciary, national commerce and so on may all be carried out predominantly in English.
 This circle includes India, Nigeria, Bangladesh, Pakistan, Malaysia, Tanzania, Kenya, South Africa, the Philippines (colonized by the US) and others.
 The total number of English speakers in the outer circle is estimated to range from 150 million to 300 million.
 Singapore, while in the Outer Circle, may be drifting into the Inner Circle as English becomes more often used as a home language (see Languages of Singapore), much as Ireland did earlier.
-Countries where most people speak an English-based creole and retain standard English for official purposes, such as Jamaica, Trinidad and Tobago, Barbados, Guyana, Belize and Papua New Guinea, are also in the Outer Circle.
+The Outer Circle also includes countries where most people speak an English-based creole, yet retain standard English for official purposes, such as Jamaica, Trinidad and Tobago, Barbados, Guyana, Belize and Papua New Guinea.

-Finally, the Expanding Circle encompasses countries where English plays no historical or governmental role, but where it is nevertheless widely used as a medium of international communication.
-This includes much of the rest of the world's population not categorized above, including territories such as China, Nepal, Russia, Japan, non-Anglophone Europe (especially the Netherlands and Nordic countries), South Korea, and Egypt.
+Finally, the Expanding Circle encompasses countries where English plays no historical or governmental role, but where is nevertheless widely used as a medium of international communication.
+This includes much of the rest of the world's population not categorized above, including territories such as China, Russia, Japan, South Korea, non-Anglophone Europe (especially Central Europe and Nordic countries), and the Middle East.
 The total in this expanding circle is the most difficult to estimate, especially because English may be employed for specific, limited purposes, usually in a business context.
 The estimates of these users range from 100 million to one billion.

-The inner circle is 'norm-providing'; that means that English language norms are developed in these countries.
+The inner circle is 'norm-providing'; that means that the English language norms is developed in these countries.
 The outer circle (mainly New Commonwealth countries) is 'norm-developing'.
-The expanding circle (which includes much of the rest of the world) is 'norm-dependent', because it relies on the standards set by native speakers in the inner circle.
+The expanding circle (which includes much of the rest of the world) is 'norm-dependent' because it relies on the standards set by native speakers in the inner circle.